Fastrings/Photomosaics/README_WEB.md

   <img
   src="https://raw.githubusercontent.com/Fastrings/Photomosaics/master/out.png"
   alt="Photomosaics example">
-  <figcaption>Above, the input image on the left and the result on the right, using a tile size of 30</figcaption>
+  <figcaption style="text-align: center;">Above, the input image on the left and the result on the right, using a tile size of 30.</figcaption>
 </figure>

 ## PREREQUISITES